Ckrenzer/wordle-solver/README.md

 - Consider adding a constant for the length of a string (5).
 Not just a constant for that.
 We want as many constants running around in the code as possible!
 For example, a constant called 'gr' with a value of zero that indicates that zero corresponds to green letters.

-- As the number of remaining guesses dwindles down, consider changing how words are weighted.
-Add more weight to the individual words' frequencies instead of the amount of information that particular guess would provide.

 - Supply default values when a row in abc contains all blanks...?

 - Add logic to break ties when words provide the same amount of information by using the word counts.